ProboConnect/product-configurator/README.md

 ## Getting Started
-Before you get started you need to have an Probo account and  API token for the ProboAPI.
+Before you get started you need to have a Probo account and  API token for the ProboAPI.
 You can request this on your Probo platform.

 ### Register an account